LiorSinai/liorsinai.github.io/_posts/2024-08-17-micrograd-4-ext.md

 <h2 id="gradient-descent-revisited">3 Gradient Descent revisited</h2>
 <h3 id="generic-gradient-descent">3.1 Generic Gradient Descent</h3>

-Now that we have an automatic differentiation engine, it is possible to create a much more generic gradient descent function than in [part 1](/machine-learning/2024/07/27/micrograd-1-chainrules.html#gradient-descent).
+Now that we have an automatic differentiation engine, it is possible to create a much more generic gradient descent function than in [part 1](/machine-learning/2024/07/27/micrograd-1-chainrules.html#gradient-descent):
-This is what it looks like:

 {% highlight julia %}
 function gradient_descent!(